Count Dracula Pepper Guide: Heat, Flavor, Uses

 Count Dracula pepper fast facts

 If there ever was a Halloween pepper, this is the one.
 It’s the entire spooky package, from the perfect Halloween name to the overall look of the plant and pods themselves.
 The Count Dracula pepper plant doesn’t settle for green foliage like most other chilies.
-Its dark-hued black leaves have a green undertone and are peppered with purple flowers, setting a truly dramatic stage for the uniquely colored pepper pods.
+It features complementary black foliage with a green undertone.
+And it’s peppered with purple flowers, setting a truly dramatic stage for the uniquely colored fruits.

-Those pods are conical in shape and grow to two inches in length – aging from black to red as they stay on the vine – much like the Black Pearl pepper.
-You’ll get a nice mix of red and black on one plant for a very distinct look.
+Those pods are conical in shape and grow to two inches in length – aging from black to red in maturity – much like the Black Pearl pepper.
+You’ll get a beautiful mix of red and black on one plant, creating a very distinct look.
 The entire package (plant and pods) has a real Goth sense about it.

-In terms of taste, these are ornamental peppers, so their look is the true standout experience.
+These are ornamental peppers, so their look is the true standout experience.
 Read: they aren’t too complex in terms of flavor, beyond being spicy with a peppery taste.
+They are still very usable in the kitchen, but don’t expect to be wowed on the taste front.

 How hot is the Count Dracula pepper?

-There’s bite here.
+There’s a bite here.
 Ok, maybe not vampire-like, but it’ still plenty hot.
 Count Dracula chilies range from 5,000 to 30,000 on the Scoville scale.
-It’s a wide-spread of heat which is not uncommon for ornamental peppers.
-They are grown to highlight their look, not to develop a more nuanced taste and consistent level of spiciness.
+It’s a wide spread of heat, which is not uncommon for ornamental peppers.
+They are grown to highlight their looks, not to develop a more nuanced taste and consistent level of spiciness.
 Against our jalapeño reference point, these chilies can be anything from equal heat to a jalapeño pepper to 16 times hotter.
 At their peak, they are equal to a low-level cayenne pepper.

 How can you use them?

-If you love darker, Gothic landscaping, the Count Dracula is a high performer in the garden or in containers.
-They are edible, like all ornamental peppers (though, as mentioned, not too much nuanced in terms of flavor), so try these chilies for a darker take on salsas, sauces, or any other recipe where the chili is a heat source but not a flavor enhancer.
+If you love darker, Gothic landscaping, the Count Dracula is a top performer in the garden or in containers.
+They are edible, like all ornamental peppers (though, as mentioned, not too much nuanced in terms of flavor.)
+So try these chilies for a darker take on salsas, sauces, or any other recipe where the chili is a heat source but not a flavor enhancer.
+They are especially fun when you’re aiming for a “look”, like a Halloween salsa.

 Where can you buy Count Dracula peppers?

-There are harder to find ornamental peppers than most.
-You can find them online via some seed sellers (Reimer Seeds), but don’t expect to discover them at a local landscaping center.
+They are harder to find ornamental peppers than most.
+You can find them online via some seed sellers, but don’t expect to discover them at a local landscaping center.
 The look is beautiful, but unique, so it’s not an ornamental that’s a go-to for most edible landscaping artists.
 Still, if you are looking for a Gothic landscaping feel, the Country Dracula pepper is truly best of class and worthy of seeking out.

 Photo by Perennial Summer